 If you don't know Java or Scala you can still contribute to the project.
 An important area is the clients.
 We want to have high quality, well documented clients for each programming language.
 These, as well as the surrounding ecosystem of integration tools that people use with Kafka™, are critical aspects of the project.

 Nor is code the only way to contribute to the project.
-We strongly value documentation and gladly accept patches against the docs.
+We strongly value documentation and gladly accept improvements to the documentation.

-Contributing a PatchTo submit a patch for inclusion please do the following:
+Contributing A Code ChangeTo submit a change for inclusion, please do the following:

-- If the patch is non-trivial we would prefer it come with some unit tests that cover the new functionality.
+- If the change is non-trivial please include some unit tests that cover the new functionality.

 - If you are introducing a completely new feature or API it is a good idea to start a wiki and get consensus on the basic design first.